 On line grocery shopping provides not only convenience but the opportunity to eat healthier.
-You can often find a better selection of organic and non-GMO foods and you get fresh produce, meat and dairy products delivered right to your door step with some services.
+You can often find a better selection of organic and non-GMO foods and you can get fresh produce, meat and dairy products delivered right to your door step.

 With Amazon Prime Pantry you can order your paper goods, personal care products, and non-refrigerated food items like rice, canned soup, oatmeal, etc.

-Prime customers can pay $4.99 per month to sign up for a Prime Pantry membership, and receive free shipping on orders $10 or more.
-Alternatively, Prime customers can choose to pay a flat $5.99 shipping fee on orders under $35, or receive free shipping on orders $35 or more.
+Add at least $35 of Prime Pantry products to get free delivery.
+For Prime Pantry orders under that amount, a $5.99 delivery fee applies.
+You receive free shipping on orders $35 or more.
 All Prime Pantry boxes are shipped using ground shipping, and may take 1-4 business days to arrive.

 If you don't like shopping or transportation is a problem, order your paper goods, laundry soap, cleaning supplies and a whole lot more on line and enjoy the convenience of home delivery.

 You can buy your groceries on line from Amazon using Whole Foods if there is a store near you or using their service called Amazon Fresh.